aws-samples/aws-analytics-reference-architecture/core/API.md

 Read the manifest file and output a list of S3 file paths within that batch time range

 2. resources/lambdas/write-in-batch
-Take a file path, filter only records within given time range, adjust the the time with offset to make it looks like just being generated.
+Take a file path, filter only records within given time range, adjust the time with offset to make it looks like just being generated.
 Then write the output to the `sinkBucket`

 Usage example: